Start Free Trial

 If you don’t have a white background, you can use the eBay mobile app to add one.
 Make sure you have the latest version of the eBay app (5.41 or newer for iOS; and 5.41 or newer for Android.

 You can use this feature to clean up backgrounds for both listings you’ve already posted and new listings.
-For new listings, simply upload your pictures and follow the on-screen prompts or you can click on Edit Photo and tap the image cleanup icon.
+For new listings, simply upload your pictures and follow the on-screen prompts, or you can click on Edit Photo and tap the image cleanup icon.
 The process is similar to old listings.
-Simply select the picture, edit and click on Image Cleanup.
+Simply select the picture, edit, and click on Image Cleanup.

 The first photo you upload to a listing is automatically cleaned up, in most cases.